letscontrolit/ESPEasy/tools/ESPEasy-tools.md

 This is a set of simple but powerful command line tools for scripting updates, and for backup and restore of configuration settings and ESPeasy rule files

+## Security

+Some warnings apply:

-Be careful not to use these tools in a multiuser environment as the login password may display with something like `ps f -ef`
+- Be careful not to use these tools in a multiuser environment.
+The ESPEasy device password may display with something like `ps f -ef` while commands are in progress.
+- Protect your `$HOME/.espeasy` credential files as well as your home directory from access for other users.
+- Make sure you have physical access / can powercycle your ESPEasy devices.
+In rare cases a power cycle is needed for updates to work, or if a formware upload does not complete

 ## Installation and setup